mage-os/module-theme-optimization/README.md

 All values can be configured at Default, Website, and Store View scopes.

-There is no configuration for the Page Transitions feature.
-When installed, page transitions are always enabled for all Magento themes (frontend and admin panel).

-### Speculative Loading
-* **Enable Speculation Rules** - Enables speculative loading to preload pages before links are clicked, making perceived load times faster.
-(Default: Yes)
-* **Mode** - Choose between prefetch and prerender modes.
-(Default: prefetch)
-  - Prefetch: Downloads resources in advance
-  - Prerender: Fully renders pages in advance (faster but may affect analytics data)
-* **Eagerness Level** - Controls how aggressively pages are preloaded.
-(Default: Moderate)
-  - Conservative: Minimal preloading, only when very likely to be needed
-  - Moderate: Balanced approach between performance and resource usage
-  - Eager: Aggressive preloading for maximum user experience, at the cost of loading pages the user may never visit
-* **Exclude URL Patterns** - URL patterns to never preload.
-One pattern per line.
-(Default: customer, login, logout, auth, cart, checkout, search, download, redirect, rewrite, store, productalert)
-  - URL patterns are matched against the request URI.
-We recommend entering part or full route paths, like "customer" (to exclude all customer pages) or "customer/account/logout" (to specifically exclude logout).
-* **Exclude File Extensions** - File extensions to never preload.
-(Default: pdf, zip)
-* **Exclude Selectors** - CSS selectors for links to never preload.
-Enter one selector per line.
-(Default: .do-not-prerender)

 ### Back/Forward Cache

-Note: bfcache availability may vary based on your Full Page Cache engine.

 * **Enable Back/Forward Cache** - Enable back/forward cache to store pages in browser memory temporarily for faster navigation.
 (Default: Yes)
 * **Update Mini Cart on User Interaction**